fiendishfeather/SnekLog-Help/pages/04.settings/chapter.md

 # Settings

-Basic overview of the SnekLog Application & Account Settings
+Basic overview of the SnekLog Application & Account Settings.